Skip to content

 Worked example, 4-week diagnostic.
 Mock client, illustrative only.

 Aldrich & Steele.
-Three-Horizon AI Portfolio Review.
+AI Portfolio Allocation Review.
 Worked on a mock $80M public accounting firm.

 Aldrich & Steele, a fictional mid-market public accounting firm with about 300 staff.
 Board pressure to "do something with AI" rising for four quarters.
 Zero pilots shipped.
 Managing partners cautious, no clear owner.
 Below is the artifact shape a real engagement produces: bet inventory, allocation table by reach, kill list, and the language the Managing Partner uses in the next board meeting.